I am an associate professor in education economics at the School of Business and Economics (SBE), Maastricht University.

 After obtaining my PhD in 2012, my research focus gradually shifted to analyses at the student level, and I developed my two main two research lines.
 The first research line focuses specifically on causal analyses of (quasi-)experimental interventions in schools, with a specific focus on technological interventions and the second focuses on the socio-economic background of students and how that relates to both cognitive and non-cognitive skill development.

 In the first research line I aim to understand what the effect is of interventions in education, specifically if and how personalized and adaptive technological interventions influence student performance.
 I studied questions such as: What in-school interventions can increase student performance?
 How can technology in education effectively be used and what is the role of the teacher and the parents in this?
 And: Are all types of technology as effective for all types of students and outcomes?
 I have published many papers on this topic [refs.
-18&23 on intervention in education in general, and 8,9,10,13,15,19&21 on adaptive technological innovations], and I am internationally recognized for my work on (adaptive) technological innovations in education.
+18&23 on interventions in education in general, and 8,9,10,13,15,19&21 on adaptive technological innovations], and I am internationally recognized for my work on (adaptive) technological innovations in education.

 In the second research line, I aim to understand if and how differences in socioeconomic background (SES) of either the student(s) and/or their parents explain differences in educational outcomes, and how we can make sure to include students and parents from all backgrounds in the same way in education.
 I have written several papers on this topic [see 11,14,22&26] and am currently working on papers on, among others, how the effectiveness of parental involvement differs by SES, what the effect is of educational and neighbourhood segregation on school outcomes, and how school SES impact children’s psychosocial development.